Are Hearing Aids Getting Too Smart?

 When hearing aids start thinking for themselves - are the computers taking over?

-Artificial intelligence (AI) has now found its way into every corner of our lives – from phones with predictive text and translation, to self-parking cars.
-Now, it has arrived in our ears.
-Modern hearing aids are no longer just amplifiers, they are tiny computers that actually think – but is this good or bad?
+AI has found its way into every corner of our lives – from phones with autocorrect and predictive text to self-driving cars.
+Now, its arrived in our ears.

 The Verdict